 Until recently, Cohn & Wolfe was among the world's Top 15 full-service public relations agencies, and the #4 in WPP's portfolio.
-It sat centrally within the group, although more recently it tended to be associated with Grey Group, and was best-known for consumer or corporate PR and healthcare.
-In 2018, WPP announced the merger of Cohn & Wolfe into its larger sibling Burson-Marsteller to create a new global Top Three agency, Burson Cohn & Wolfe.
-C&W leader Donna Imperato is CEO of the merged business.
-Previously, in 2008, Cohn & Wolfe, then a unit of Y&R Brands, had absorbed GCI, the PR network then associated with Grey.
+It sat centrally within the group, although it tended to be associated with Grey Group, and was best-known for consumer or corporate PR and healthcare.
+In 2008, Cohn & Wolfe, then a unit of Y&R Brands, had absorbed GCI, the PR network then associated with Grey.
+A decade later, WPP announced the merger of Cohn & Wolfe into its larger sibling Burson-Marsteller to create a new global Top Three agency, Burson Cohn & Wolfe or BCW.
+Former C&W leader Donna Imperato became CEO of the merged business.
 The group also served as an umbrella for several standalone units, including public affairs agency Quinn Gillespie, interactive specialist Schematic, technology adviser AxiCom and mobile shop Joule.
-It was best-known for its strength in consumer PR and healthcare, but has developed considerable expertise in social media, positioning itself as a slightly more unconventional or "challenger" PR network, with greater willingness than some to be entrepreneurial or take a few risks.
+GCI continues to operate as a sub-brand specialising in healthcare clients.
 The merger with Burson-Marsteller elevates the business to the top tier of the industry, but in fact there have been close ties between the two agencies for many years.
 Cohn & Wolfe was founded in Atlanta, Georgia, in 1970 by former newspapermen Bob Cohn and Norman Wolfe.
-In 1984, the business was acquired by Burson-Marsteller, by then already a unit of Young & Rubicam, but the two agencies continued to be run separately, at first within Y&R and then after 2000 within WPP.
-Under CEO Donna Imperato, Cohn & Wolfe had reported several years of strong growth, and was recognised as 2016 North America Large PR Agency of the Year by the Holmes Report.
+In 1984, the business was actually acquired by Burson-Marsteller, by then already a unit of Young & Rubicam, but the two agencies continued to be run separately, at first within Y&R and then after 2000 within WPP.
+C&W was best-known for its strength in consumer PR and healthcare, but has developed considerable expertise in social media, positioning itself as a slightly more unconventional or "challenger" PR network, with greater willingness than some to be entrepreneurial or take a few risks.
+Under Donna Imperato, Cohn & Wolfe had reported several years of strong growth, and was recognised as 2016 North America Large PR Agency of the Year by the Holmes Report, now PRovoke.
 It took that prize again in 2018, as well as being named Global Agency of the Year for the first time.
-Holmes estimated fee income of $723m for 2018, putting the agency in third place globally behind Edelman and Weber Shandwick.
-In 2019, BCW absorbed the group's separately branded PPR agency in Australia.
+The merged BCW was given that global accolade once again by PRovoke in 2020, and was also named as regional large agency of the year for Asia Pacific.
+In 2019, BCW also absorbed the group's separately branded PPR agency in Australia.
+The agency has offices spread across 38 global markets.
+PRovoke estimated fee income of $715m for 2020, putting the agency in third place globally behind Edelman and Weber Shandwick.

 Which clients does Burson Cohn & Wolfe handle?
 Find out more from the Adbrands Account Assignments database